BinDruid/django-cache-pydantic/README.rst

-Django Cache Pydantic is a minimal wrapper around django cache framework which allows you to create pydantic instances directly inside your django project cache and retrieve them using a similar interface like django orm.
+Django Cache Pydantic is a minimal wrapper around django cache framework which allows you to create pydantic instances directly inside your django project cache and retrieve them using a similar interface to django orm.

 Status
 ------